gregor-torrence/percussion/README.md

 writes some example WAV files from hard-coded parameters.

 #### Terminology
+* `SampleSource` Any source of sample-able audio data.
+* `NoiseSource` A sample source of noise.
+White and bounded frequency versions are implemented.
-* `Oscillator` A simple oscillator with no envelope functionality.
+* `Oscillator` A sample source that is simple oscillator with no envelope functionality.
 Sine, Square, Triangle, and Sawtooth are implemented.
+These are the possible components of additive synthesis.
 * `Model` A class for creating a List of oscillators whose output is to be summed with a Mixer.
 Round and square drum heads are implemented.
-* `Mixer` Creates sampled data from a List of oscillators.
-This is additive part of additive synthesis.
+* `Mixer` Creates sampled data from a List of sample sources.
+This is primarily the additive part of additive synthesis.
 * `Processor` A class for processing sample data.
 The order in which these are applied is largely arbitrary.
 Volume Envelope, Normalizer, Distortion, and Debug output processors are implemented.

 #### Typical data flow